Want to save this?

-Cape Cod’s cranberry bogs provided the inspiration for this festive dessert, a vanilla cheesecake scented with orange peel and topped with sweetened fresh cranberries.
-You can make the cheesecake and the cranberry topping a day or two ahead, then simply assemble the cake just before you plan to serve it.–Barbara Fairchild
+Cape Cod’s cranberry bogs, which I wrote about for the New York Times, is the inspiration for this festive dessert—a vanilla cheesecake scented with orange peel and topped with sweetened fresh cranberries.
+You can make the cheesecake and the cranberry topping a day or two ahead, then simply assemble the cake just before you plan to serve it.

 • Cream cheese—We recommend using full-fat cream cheese for this cranberry-orange cheesecake recipe.
 Reduced-fat cream cheese has a higher moisture content, which can result in a softer less-set cheesecake.